christianaao/gibberish-detector-spike/README.md

 # Testing Gibberish Detectors
-This project tests different gibberish detector libraries against a set of queries. <br />
+This project tests different gibberish detector libraries against a set of queries.<br />
 For more information on any of these libraries, please see the source code in the References section below

 ## What Each File Does

 ### Library Tests
-**fuzgib-combo-test**: incorporates Gibberish Detector and TheFuzz to create a search engine to filter gibberish queries and match fuzzy queries to pre-determined queries
+**fuzgib-combo-test**: incorporates Gibberish Detector and TheFuzz to create a search engine to filter gibberish queries and match fuzzy queries to pre-determined queries<br />
-**fuzzy-matching-library-test**: tests TheFuzz capabilities on a set of queries, including matching fuzzy queries to pre-determined queries
+**fuzzy-matching-library-test**: tests TheFuzz capabilities on a set of queries, including matching fuzzy queries to pre-determined queries<br />
-**gibberish-detector-library-test**: tests Gibberish Detector capabilities on a set of queries **gibberishpy-library-test**: attempt to run gibberishpy **nostril-library-test**: tests nostril capabilities on a set of queries
+**gibberish-detector-library-test**: tests Gibberish Detector capabilities on a set of queries<br />
+**gibberishpy-library-test**: attempt to run gibberishpy<br />
+**nostril-library-test**: tests nostril capabilities on a set of queries

 ### Other Files
-**idealist-philosophy-corpus**: Corpus used to create model for gibberish-detector **philosophy-model**: model created from Gibbertish Detector's train feature using the Idealist Philosophy corpus, used as default model in Gibberish Detector and Combo tests
+**idealist-philosophy-corpus**: Corpus used to create model for gibberish-detector<br />
+**philosophy-model**: model created from Gibbertish Detector's train feature using the Idealist Philosophy corpus, used as default model in Gibberish Detector and Combo tests<br />
-**queries-fuzzy**: text file of queries used to test TheFuzz **queries-list**: queries used to test libraries in a suitable format **queries**: text file of queries used to test libraries **txt-convert**: converts txt file to list datatype to easily be used for testing
+**queries-fuzzy**: text file of queries used to test TheFuzz<br />
+**queries-list**: queries used to test libraries in a suitable format<br />
+**queries**: text file of queries used to test libraries<br />
+**txt-convert**: converts txt file to list datatype to easily be used for testing

 ## How to Run the Code Locally